tobspr-games/shapez-2-discord-bot/README.md

 Each parameter must have a `+` in front of it

 - +struct : Use `0` and `1` in your shape code and they will be replaced by nothing or a circle with the color depending on the layer
-- +fill : For each layer, if it contains one quadrant, that quadrant will be repeated 4 times, if two quadrants, they will be repeated 2 times
+- +fill : For each layer, if it contains 1 quadrant, that quadrant will be repeated 4 times, if 2 quadrants, they will be repeated 2 times
 - +lfill : Same as `fill` but with layers instead of quadrants
 - +cut : Will cut the shape in half and show the two resulting shapes
 - +qcut : Same as `cut` but will cut the shape in 4 instead of 2
 - +lsep : Will separate each layer of the shape
+- +hex : Indicates that the shape is in hexagonal mode, changing which shape types are considered valid and changing the behavior of +fill to 1 quadrant -> repeated 6 times, 2 -> 3, 3 -> 2

 Note : `cut` and `qcut` are mutually exclusive

 ### Additional features

-- If the shape code starts with either `level`, `lvl` or `m` followed by a number, it will produce the shape for the corresponding milestone
 - Shape expansion : Colorable shapes (like `C`) not followed by a color will have `u` appended (`Cu`), uncolorable shapes (like `P` or `-`) not followed by `-` will have `-` appended (`P-` or `--`)

 No matter in which order you put your parameters in your shape code, they will be executed in the following order :\
-milestone shapes, lfill, struct, shape expansion, fill, lsep, cut/qcut
+hex, lfill, struct, shape expansion, fill, lsep, cut/qcut

 ### Display parameters